password123456/setup-squid-proxy-with-security-best-practice/README.md

 http_access deny service-src
 ```

-- Set to work on Saturday and Sunday only
+- policy set to work on Saturday and Sunday only

 ```bash
 acl weekend time S Su 00:00-23:59
 ...